Shadow Dancer

 Shadow Dancer 022 Shadow Dancer 068 Shadow Dancer 070 Shadow Dancer 004

-The new levels are nice in their design but can’t compete in terms of graphics.
+The new levels are nice in their design but cannot compete in terms of graphics.
 The sprites are smaller and the enemy variety isn’t as great.
 Certain levels like the Statue of Liberty and stage 1’s fiery ruins look great.
 But on the whole it is lacking even compared to its predecessor.
 Stages such as the airport and junkyard featured many beautiful layers of scrolling sold the illusion of depth.
 To see that reduced so heavily when the system is capable of better is sad.
 The soundtrack is so completely unmemorable it might as well not even exist.

 In Closing